Chicago Sinai Community Preschool

 Chicago Sinai includes congregation membership for all families with children enrolled in our school-year programs.

-Sinai Preschool educates the whole child, emphasizing cognitive, physical, and social and emotional growth and development.
-We respect and respond to the unique needs of each child and family and support learning about and the embracing of differences among people.
+Sinai Preschool embraces the Reggio Emilia approach to learning, educating the whole child, emphasizing cognitive, physical, and social and emotional growth and development.
+We respect and respond to the unique needs of each child and family and support learning about and embracing of differences among people.
+Every child is an individual and our learning experiences and opportunities are designed to meet the needs and learning styles of each child.
 Our caring and nurturing teachers provide a developmentally appropriate and emotionally supportive learning environment.
-Our goals: Thoughtful interactions with every child and a partnership with all parents.
+Our goals are to have thoughtful interactions with every child and a partnership with all parents.

 Jewish programming is introduced in a manner meaningful to young children and respectful of other faiths and traditions.
 Creative celebrations, many shared with our preschool families, help children recognize, appreciate and enjoy their Jewish heritage.

 Accreditation and Affiliations

 Sinai Preschool is proud to be accredited by the National Association for the Education of Young Children (NAEYC) since 2004.